 The Rakshas Serpent jumped into the sky, spread his wings and aimed claws toward Indra.
 The god dodged the attack and struck Vritra in the back of his neck.
 This was only a small blow and did not affect the Serpent dragon.
 The two continued exchanging hits and Vritra would sometimes manage a scratch or a bite into Indra’s flesh.
 The enemies flew through the skies, around the mountains, bursting through the clouds.
 The gods and demons watched as the two foes battled in the air.
 It seemed an even fight as neither seemed to gain any ground on the other.
 (This epic battle was inspiration for the last action scene of the movie matrix 3).

 He needed a weapon.
-Although he had a bow he decided he needed something much more powerful that would, in a single blow, destroy Vritra and release the waters that he stored in his belly.
+Although he had a bow, he decided he need something more powerful that would, in a single blow, destroy Vritra and release the waters that he stored in his belly.
 Indra reached into the sky, far above the clouds and grabbed his lightning bolt, Vajra.
 This is indeed Indra’s most powerful weapon.
 By the illusion created by Yogamaya, Vritra mistook it to be the foamy wave of the sea.
 As Vritra zoomed towards Indra in a swooping glide with his claws open and mouth snarling, Indra hurled his lightening bolt, Vajra, at the serpent dragon.
 The bolt hit the demon across his stomach, opening the flesh and releasing all of the earth’s water back to the ground.

 The death of Vritra Rakshas pleased all the jananis (birth givers) – Sea, Earth, Trees and Mothers who were feeding their babies.
 Water is important source to stay alive and birth givers were cheerful and happy.